DanielMartensson/MataveID/README.md

 - MOESP for MIMO, SIMO, MISO or SISO linear state space systems
 - CCA for MIMO, SIMO, MISO, or SISO linear stochastic state space systems
 - SRA for SISO stochastic model identification
-- PF for non-gaussian state estimation filtering
+- PF for particle filter for non-gaussian state estimation filtering

 # Papers:
 Mataveid contains realization identification, polynomal algorithms and subspace algorithms.
 They can be quite hard to understand, so I highly recommend to read papers in the "reports" folder about the algorithms if you want to understand how they work, or read the literature.